lightrail-ai/lightrail/README.md

 NEXT_PUBLIC_SERVER_URL="http://localhost:3000"
 ```

+3. Make sure Auth in Supabase is configured to use the specified server / redirect URLs
-3. Run `npm install`
+4. Run `npm install`
-4. Run `npm run dev`
+5. Run `npm run dev`
-5. Lightwand should now be running locally.
+6. Lightwand should now be running locally.
 Navigate to [http://localhost:3000/projects](http://localhost:3000/projects) to begin using it.

 ## Roadmap